WinningSlowly/winningslowly.org/content/pages/about.md

 From crowdsourcing to Twitter gaffes to superhero movies to genetics to social justice issues, Winning Slowly delivers a thoughtful analysis of how the small things we do can have big impacts (and vice versa).

+## When

+Winning Slowly episodes (usually) come out every other Tuesday at 8 am.
+If unforeseen scheduling issues arise, we will update the schedule details below accordingly.

+### Upcoming Episodes:

+- **Feburary 11:** Episode 02: Do [Content] Right -- Internet Radio, Pastor-Authors, and Trade Agreements
+- **February 25:** Episode 03

 ## Who

 Chris Krycho is a [seminarian](//www.sebts.edu/ "Southeastern Baptist Theological Seminary"), [web designer](//github.com/chriskrycho), [writer](//chriskrycho.com "chriskrycho.com"), and [classical composer](//soundcloud.com/chriskrycho).